-When we moved here five years ago my sister in law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.
+When my family moved here years ago, my sister-in-law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.
 She was right.
 But when people ask, “Do you ski?” my answer is a “yes, but ...”
 Because we don't downhill ski, as many families do, we cross-country ski.
 Here are two reasons you should consider it, too.

 It’s a fraction of the cost of downhill skiing.
 A full-day adult trail pass at a Nordic center costs around $20 versus $75 or more for a daily lift ticket at area downhill resorts.
 With an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.

 A quick primer on cross-country skiing

 Most Nordic ski instructors recommend starting with classic cross-country skiing, where you ski in parallel set tracks with a kick-and-glide motion.
 (Cross-country skis are long and skinny.
-Unlike alpine skiing, your boot only attaches to the ski at the toe, which is why Nordic skiers are dubbed “free heelers.”)
+Unlike downhill skiing, your boot only attaches to the ski at the toe, which is why Nordic skiers are dubbed “free heelers.”)
 Skate skiing is just what it sounds like; skaters move in a kind of V-stride over smooth groomed snow (kind of like ice skating or inline skating).
-Skate skiing is very aerboc.
+Skate skiing is very aerobic.